A Bacon and Cheese Puff Recipe

 When people ask what appetizer they should make, my first question is always, “Is it to go with cocktails, for an informal dinner, or for a party?”
 Depending on the answer, my response might include cheese and crackers, olive poppers, or this bacon cheddar popcorn.
 But for every occasion, the answer will always include gougères (cheese puffs made from choux pastry).
 Because this bacon and cheese puff recipe is easy to make once you understand choux.
 And this recipe makes about 50 bacon cheese puffs, enough for almost any occasion.

-This bacon and cheese puff recipe was also created for the reddit 52 weeks of baking challenge, week 18: pâte à choux.
+This bacon and cheese puff recipe was created for the reddit 52 weeks of baking challenge, week 18: pâte à choux.
 For ages I have wanted to make eclairs again, but, alas, I needed an appetizer for my own party.
-Eclairs will have to wait til next year’s challenge.
+Eclairs will have to wait.

-Choux is yet another formula (2 water: 1 butter: 1 flour) that can be found in Michael Ruhlman’s book Ratio.
+Choux is yet another formula that can be found in Michael Ruhlman’s book Ratio.
+By weight it is 2 water: 1 butter: 1 flour.
 So far I’ve used these ratios successfully to create my own variations on quick bread (kale and cheese quick bread), waffles (orange poppy seed waffles), and most recently shortbread cookies (lemon lavender cookies).

 I made a couple of batches of this recipe because I wasn’t happy with how the first deflated, even if they tasted delicious (i.e. there were no complaints at the party).
 That batch included a bit too much cheese and bacon and was cooked at a lower temperature.
-Cutting the cheese and bacon in half (I know, I’m sorry.) and upping the temperature to start seemed to do the trick.
+Cutting the cheese and bacon in half and upping the temperature creates a more stable puff.

 The cooked water, butter, and flour in the pan.